 From the Timesheet page of the app, of course you can complete and submit the timesheet, but you can also do several other things.
 You can add new lines, such as existing assignments, non-project or administrative time categories and if your organization allows you to submit time against personal tasks, you can add a personal task to your timesheet.
-You can also filter for specific projects, navigate through your timesheet periods, recall and delete timesheets, and if you’re not quite ready to submit your timesheet you can save your work and come back to it later.
+You can also filter and search for specific projects or tasks, navigate through your timesheet periods, recall and delete timesheets, and if you’re not quite ready to submit your timesheet you can save your work and come back to it later.

 Now, if your team works a little differently, and prefers to track progress through the Tasks page instead, that’s ok!
 The app supports the submission of actual hours and allows for the update of remaining hours through the Tasks page so that if the granular time-phased view is not your thing, you can still provide status updates to your project manager.
 This works best when your organization is set up to track progress using the ‘Actual Work Done and Work Remaining’ method.
 Since this mode doesn’t restrict your entry to a certain period, be sure that you’re entering the cumulative number of hours worked (the total) and providing an accurate estimate in the Remaining work field to complete the task.

-The Tasks page allows you to filter for a specific Projects’ tasks, sort the tasks the way you’d like, and update the view to show All, Current, Overdue, New, Incomplete and Completed Tasks.
+The Tasks page allows you to filter and search for a specific project or task, sort the tasks the way you’d like, and update the view to show All, Current, Overdue, New, Incomplete and Completed Tasks.
 When you select a task you’re then given the opportunity to edit that task and the fields that your organization allows for entry into will enable.
-You can then update your work values, save your progress, or submit your update.
+You can then update your work values, dates, or percent of work complete (depending on the configuration of your PWA), save your progress, or submit your update.
 Easy and intuitive!